Charles IX, King of France

 Charles had nine siblings but only six survived childhood:

-When Charles was nine-years-old, his father King Henri II died from wounds suffered at a tournament.
+When Charles was nine years old, his father King Henri II died from wounds suffered at a tournament.
 On June 30, 1559, a great celebration and tournament were held in Paris at the Hôtel des Tournelles (now the site of the Place des Vosges) in honor of the Peace of Cateau-Cambrésis and the two royal marriages that occurred as a result of the Peace.
-During a joust, an opponent’s lance struck King Henri II’s helmet, splintered, and went through the visor going through the king’s right eye and his temple into the brain.
+During a joust, an opponent’s lance struck King Henri II’s helmet, splintered, and went through the visor, into the king’s right eye, and his temple into the brain.
 Henri II survived for more than a week, dying on July 10, 1559, at the age of 40, probably from a subdural hematoma and sepsis.
 Charles’ fifteen-year-old eldest brother succeeded as King François II of France and now Charles was the heir to the throne.

 Charles IX, circa 1561; Credit- Wikipedia

 After only a 17-month reign, François II, King of France, aged 16, died in great pain on December 5, 1560, possibly from mastoiditis, meningitis, or otitis which turned into an abscess Although François II had married Mary, Queen of Scots, the marriage was childless and so his ten-year-old younger brother succeeded him as Charles IX, King of France.
 On May 5, 1561, Charles was crowned King of France at Reims Cathedral.
-Charles’ mother Catherine de’Medici served as Regent of France until 1563 when Charles IX was declared to be of age.
-Charles IX was never able to adequately rule on his own and showed little interest in government and so his mother Catherine remained the power behind the throne throughout his reign.
+Charles’ mother Catherine de’Medici served as Regent of France until 1563 when Charles IX was declared of age.
+Charles IX was never able to rule on his own adequately and showed little interest in government.
+His mother Catherine remained the power behind the throne throughout his reign.

 Charles’ wife Elisabeth of Austria; Credit – Wikipedia